Comparison of the Different Types of Project Management Office (PMO)

 Comparing the three different PMO types. we can see they all have different strengths and weaknesses.

 • Reporting effectiveness: again, the embedded team is most likely to provide bespoke reports to meet the needs of the PM.
-A hub and spoke PMO has the challenges of coordinating approaches across the organisation.
+A hub-and-spoke PMO has the challenges of coordinating approaches across large organisations.

-• Systems implementation: This is where the power of the hub and spoke approach wins out.
+• Systems implementation: This is where the power of the hub-and-spoke approach wins out.
 By having an organisation-wide approach, they can develop systems specific to the needs of the project teams in the organisation.
-In theory.
+In theory, at least.

-• Process effectiveness: Again, it’s hard to beat the close integration of the embedded PMO for known what is going on in the project.
+• Process effectiveness: Again, it’s hard to beat the close integration of the embedded PMO for knowing what is going on in the project.

-• Cost to the project: Here, the embedded PMO turns out thebe too expensive for all but the largest projects.
+• Cost to the project: Here, the embedded PMO turns out to be too expensive for all but the largest projects.

-Overall Comparison of and Embedded, Central and Hub and Spoke PMO
+Overall Comparison of Embedded, Central and Hub-and-Spoke PMO

 Source: APM Body of Knowlege 7th Edition figure 2.2.1